By: Sharon Aron Baron

-In the off seasons, unpredictable cold fronts might reduce attendance at a fully-staffed park to a couple hundred guests, or unexpected warm days could find the closed park turning away potential customers.
+In the off-seasons, unpredictable cold fronts might reduce attendance at a fully-staffed park to a couple of hundred guests, or unexpected warm days could find the closed park turning away potential customers.

 There was even an effort to relocate the park, but no site far enough east to avoid the daily thunderstorms could be found.

-The functional, psychedelic submarine that graced the parking lot was moved a couple of miles down the road, to the former Grand Prix Race-O-Rama.
-Little else remains of the park except a few memories…
+The functional, psychedelic submarine that graced the parking lot was moved a couple of miles down the road to the former Grand Prix Race-O-Rama.
+Little else remains of the park except for a few memories.